NethermindEth/Forta-Agents/pools-drained/README.md

 - Optimism
 - Arbitrum
 - Polygon
-- All testnets related to above chains
+- All testnets related to the above chains

-> Note that Unisawp V2 is only deployed on Ethereum mainnet/testnets.
-The bot will work on
+> Note that Uniswap V2 is only deployed on Ethereum mainnet/testnets.
+The bot will work
-> other networks but will never return a finding because of the factories used
+> on other networks but will never return a finding if the Uniswap factories on that
+> network doesn't correspond to the ones used in the bot.
 > V2 Factory: 0x5c69bee701ef814a2b6a3edd4b1652cb9cc5aa6f
 > V3 Factory: 0x1f98431c8ad98523631ae4a59f267346ea31f984

 ## Alerts

 - NETHFORTA-UNI
-  - Fired when a transaction contains a Uniswap pool with an amount of token transfers over the expected amount given the pool interactions executed in it.
+  - Fired when a transaction contains an amount of token transfers that are greater than expected.
+(See "Description" for more info)
   - Severity is always set to "Critical"
   - Type is always set to "Suspicious"
   - Metadata contains